sentilo/sentilo/docs/api_docs/services/subscription/subscription.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In case that remote endpoint uses a self-signed certificate, add the
-following configuration in the config.properties of the
+following configuration in the :literal:`config.properties` of the
 sentilo-platform-server:

 ::